TenForceFalls/FRR-Prefix-List-Generator/ReadMe.md

 ## Deps

-You'll need to install the following on the linux box: bgpq4, bun runtime (or compile to js and use node)
+You'll need to install the following on the linux box: bgpq4, bun runtime (or compile to js and use node; or use bun to compile to a binary)

 ## Running in Dev